Types of council tenancy

 Flexible fixed term tenancies

-A flexible tenancy lasts for a fixed period of time (normally for an initial 10 years and subsequently 5 years upon review, unless there are special circumstances).
-When your flexible fixed term tenancy ends, the council does not have to give you another tenancy.
-Early in the final year of your tenancy, we will contact you to discuss your future housing options.
+When your flexible fixed term tenancy ends, we do not have to give you another tenancy.
 We will decide in accordance with our Tenancy Policy whether to offer you another tenancy and, if so, what length this will be.

 Non-secure tenancies